 HE WAS BORN three months after his father’s death.
 Named after his late father—Isaac Newton—his life started as a solitary child.
 When he was three years old, his mother married for the second time and moved with her new husband, leaving him to the care of his grandparents.
 When he was eleven, his stepfather passed away and his mother returned along with a couple of half siblings.

 Although a bright child, Isaac was often inattentive in school.
 When he turned seventeen, his mother took him out of school hoping that he will be more successful as a farmer.
-Fortunately, her assessment didn’t prove to be true; when sent out to look after the sheep, he spent the day designing ingenious mechanical devices instead of tending the cattle.
-Eventually, his mother had to renounce her thoughts and send her back to school.
+Fortunately, her assessment didn’t prove to be true; when sent out to look after the sheep, the boy spent the day designing ingenious mechanical devices instead of tending the cattle.
+Eventually, his mother had to renounce her thoughts and send him back to school.

 In 1661, Newton entered Trinity College at Cambridge.
 During those times, Cambridge was almost entirely reserved for the sons of the aristocracy, which Newton was obviously not.
 Moreover, his mother, though not lacking in means, was not willing to spend much on his education.
 Consequently, he had to earn his keep by performing menial tasks for fellows from affluent families.
 More than three centuries after, no one knows the names of those affluent nobles while Isaac Newton is still hailed as the most influential scientist that ever walked the planet.